neuvector/docs/docs/15.ui_extension/03.notifictions/notifications.md

 #### Security Events

-In UI Extension on Rancher portal, Security Events works similar as NeuVector standalone page.
+In the UI Extension on the Rancher portal, Security Events work similar to the NeuVector standalone page.
-The events can be triggered by several factors
+The events can be triggered by several factors:

 - Dangerous conversation or data transportation from somewhere to the endpoint (Node or pod)
 - End-to-end violated connection against network policy